-We all love to ditch our ditch our shoes for some sun and sand between your toes.
-But, barefoot shouldn’t mean foot pain.
+We all love to ditch our shoes for some sun and sand between our toes, but walking outside barefoot too often can lead to unpleasant foot pain.

-If you’re one of the many who experiences pain when walking on bare feet, you probably suffer from one of a number of common foot conditions.
+If you are one of the many people who experiences pain when walking barefoot, you probably suffer from one of a number of common foot conditions.

-And we’re not talking about obvious problems like darting across hot sand at the beach or cutting yourself on dangerous objects.
-Instead, we’re talking about conditions which if left undiagnosed and untreated can lead to discomfort and ongoing complications.
+We’re not talking about obvious and acute problems like darting across the hot sand at the beach or cutting yourself on sharp objects.
+We’re talking about conditions which if left undiagnosed and untreated can lead to discomfort and ongoing complications.

-We’ve all had the painful experience of treading barefoot on an unsuspecting rock.
-This often leads to deep bruising and inflammation on the fat pad of the heel or ball of the foot, with weight-bearing activities can aggravating and intensifying the pain – sometimes leaving you immobile.
+We’ve all had the painful experience of accidentally treading barefoot on a rock or small object.
+This often leads to deep bruising and inflammation on the fat pad of the heel or ball of the foot.
+Weight-bearing activities can also aggravate and intensify the pain – sometimes leaving you immobile.

-This condition is defined by a clicking feeling in the forefoot followed by a sharp shooting pain or a sensation of numbness or pins and needles extending into ends of their toes.
-It results from irritation, pressure or injury to a nerve leading to the toes – often as a result of walking barefoot.
+This condition is defined by a clicking feeling in the forefoot followed by a sharp shooting pain or sensation of numbness or pins and needles extending to the end of the toes.
+It is caused by irritation, pressure, or injury to a nerve leading to the toes – often as a result of walking barefoot.

 If you live with diabetes, you should never walk barefoot – especially if you have impaired circulation or neuropathy.
 Minor traumas that usually heal quickly can easily become infected and develop ulcers – and unnoticed problems can escalate quickly.